 Organizations that have to manage a lot of documentation often fall into the conundrum: do we need a quality control system or a quality management system?
-Are they the same thing with different names, or are they different?
+Are they the same thing with different names, or are they different systems entirely?
 Exactly what is a quality management system, and what benefits does it bring for the whole quality management process?
-Quality is the bedrock of every business, but how do you get a handle on all its different aspects at your organization?

 Understanding the Quality Management Process

-The definition of “quality” is just this—how well does the product meet the designated requirements.
+The definition of “quality” is just this—how well does a product meet the designated requirements?
 Quality management determines what those requirements are.
 Quality control encompasses the specific responsibilities people have over the project, and when they have them.
-Let’s define a few quality management process terms you should know:
+Let’s define two of the major quality management process terms you should know:

 - Quality Control—During project implementation, responsible parties follow the plans and evaluate how well the project conforms to the specifications drawn up during the quality management phase above.